 In a dog's mind, behaviors that "work" result in any type of reward.
 So, dogs are not trying to be bad by getting in the trash, they have simply learned that getting in the trash can be very rewarding, therefore dumpster diving WORKS!
 Make sense?

 As owners, we can get caught up in the frustration of our dog's behavior and forget that there might be a method to their madness.
 At Happy Hounds, our goal is to not only train dogs, but to also help owners understand why their dogs behave the way they do.
-This knowledge allows humans to encourage behaviors they want and rid of behaviors they don't want even after the training program is complete.
+Having this knowledge allows humans to encourage behaviors they want and rid of behaviors they don't want even after the training program is complete.
 This exchange of valuable information proves successful 100% of the time!

 The science of dog training consists of four quadrants: Positive Reinforcement, Negative Reinforcement, Positive Punishment, and Negative Punishment.
 While all of these quadrants are relevant, our experienced trainers know that Positive Reinforcement is the most effective and most humane approach to dog training, therefore this is the method used most frequently in all of our training programs.
 Through positive reinforcement, dogs learn that 'good' behavior results in a positive consequence or reward.
 Common rewards include food, treats, toys, praise, and attention.
 When humans consistently reward their dog's ideal behavior, those behaviors increase in frequency and, as a result, undesirable behaviors are passively eliminated over time.